Hexagon Flowers-Tips for English Paper Piecing (EPP)

 Let’s talk about Glue Stick first.

 - Regular glue stick or fabric glue stick? - I use Elmer glue sticks often when I sew - installing a zipper, appliquéing, or positioning motifs.
 It is cheaper than fabric one, non-toxic, and washable.
 So, I used Elmer’s glue stick with card stock to make hexagon petal without much thought.
-But, it was a Big NO NO. And, I hope you don’t make the same silly mistake I made.
-What will happen is that the paper will tear off and leave a lay of paper on the fabric when you take it off.
-Also, the edges of the seams will fray as seen in the photo below, which I found difficult to iron and shape it back.
+But it was a Big NO NO. And I hope you don’t make the same silly mistake I made.
+What will happen is that the paper will tear off and leave a layer of paper on the fabric when you take it off.
+Also, the edges of the seams will fray, as seen in the photo below, which I found difficult to iron and shape back.

-So, make sure to use fabric glue stick if you are using paper templates.
+So, make sure to use a fabric glue stick if you are using paper templates.
+My favorite product is Sewline Fabric Glue Pen.

 Next, we need to consider the templates.

-- Making your own paper template - When I tried the first set of Hexagons, I used card stocks, and printed the templates from my home printer.
-Then, of course I had to cut out each hexagon.
+- Making your own paper template - When I tried the first set of Hexagons, I used cardstock and printed the templates from my home printer.
+Then, of course, I had to cut out each hexagon.
 Since card stock has good stiffness, it really held the shapes crisply.
-However, it was time consuming to cut out each pieces.
+However, it was time-consuming to cut out each piece.
 Also, when you cut them manually, not using a die cutter, no matter how accurately you cut, the pieces are slightly different.
 So, when you put pieces together, you will find some corners and edges don’t match perfectly as you expected.

 Although some people say the paper template pieces can be used again, it wasn’t working for me.
-See, taking off the paper pieces after done is not easy, and again time consuming.
+See, taking off the paper pieces after they are done is not easy and is again time-consuming.
 And, after gluing and stitching, the template edges got raggy as well.

-I only recommend using paper only if you make a few hexagon pieces for your projects.
+I only recommend using paper if you make a few hexagon pieces for your projects.

 - Iron On - This is my favorite way of making templates.
 I purchased Iron On hexagon pieces by Hugs 'N Kisses from FatQuarterShop, and I like it a lot!
 They have different sizes and shapes for your EPP projects.